IllinoisStateUniversity/ansible-grafana-infrastructure-as-code/README.md

 # ansible-grafana-infrastructure-as-code
-An Ansible playbook deploys and configures Grafana in OpenShift.
+An Ansible playbook that deploys and configures Grafana in OpenShift.